alphagov/govuk-rota-generator/README.md

 1. Clone the [form template](https://docs.google.com/forms/d/1PvCMjzCZeELjflHY22p6FH5rtPp3Lvql7LmHGoUSFjM/edit)
 2. Update the dates etc, but otherwise make no changes to the form structure
 3. Link it to a spreadsheet
-4. Share the spreadsheet with `google-sheet-fetcher@govuk-rota-generator.iam.gserviceaccount.com`, as a Viewer.
+4. Share the spreadsheet with `google-sheet-fetcher@govuk-rota-generator.iam.gserviceaccount.com`, as an Editor.
 (Dismiss the warning about sharing with external email addresses)
+5. Add a worksheet / 'tab' called "Auto-generated draft rota" (which is where the draft rota will be pushed by govuk-rota-generator)
-5. Send out the form, gather responses
+6. Send out the form, gather responses

 ### Get the data ready